Category Archives: The Modern Era (1227-1936)

 Her husband was forced to leave the Army for health reasons in 1845 and returned to Australia.
 They returned to England in 1846, where she continued her advocacy for Australian immigrants.

 In 1854 Chisholm returned to Australia and toured the goldfields of the new Victoria Colony.
 She was appalled by the conditions of miners and their families.
 She proposed the construction of shelter sheds which received support from the government.
 Chisholm continued to work in Melbourne, travelling to and from the home and store which the Chisholms had purchased in Kyneton.
 Due to her ill health, the family moved back to warmer Sydney in 1858 where she recovered.
-Her health improved and she gave political lectures calling for land to be allocated so emigrant families could establish small farms.
-She also wrote a novella, Little Joe, that was serialised in the local paper.
+Her health improved and she gave political lectures, calling for land to be allocated so emigrant families could establish small farms.
+She also wrote a novella, Little Joe, that was serialized in the local paper.

 Her husband accompanied the younger children back to England in 1865.
 Archibald Jr. accompanied his mother on her return 1866.
 There, they lived in relative poverty and obscurity.
 Caroline Chisholm died in London, England on March 25, 1877, and her husband died in August that year.
 Five of their eight children survived their parents.